-E9) Does a continuing EOPS student need to re-qualify for a Board of Governors Fee Waiver (BOGFW)-A or B or C with \$0 Expected Family Contribution (EFC each academic year?
-ANSWER: No. A student is only required to meet the EOPS eligibility criteria including BOGFW-A, B, or C with \$0 EFC eligibility as outlined in Title 5, Section 56220, at the time of acceptance into EOPS.
+E9) Does a continuing EOPS student need to re-qualify for a California College Promise Grant (formerly known as BOGFW)-A or B or C with \$0 Expected Family Contribution (EFC) each academic year?

+ANSWER: No. A student is only required to meet California College Promise Grant-A, B, or C with \$0 EFC eligibility as outlined in Title 5, Section 56220, at the time of acceptance into EOPS.